Lecturer in Physics

 Dr. Stephen West

 Applications are invited for the post of Lecturer in the Department of Physics, in the areas of Astronomy and/or Astrophysics.
-We would particularly welcome applications that apply quantum technologies to establish new scientific directions in our research programme.
+We are open to all sub-fields within these disciplines.
 A recent area of growth in the Department of Physics has been in the application of quantum technologies for fundamental physics, which currently brings together research groupings across particle physics, theoretical physics, nanotechnologies and ultra-low temperature physics.
+We would welcome applications that apply quantum technologies to establish new scientific directions in our research programme.

 The successful applicant will have a PhD in Astronomy, Astrophysics or a closely related field, and have significant research experience and a record of high quality research.
 The post holder will be expected to initiate a new research group in line with the Department’s strategy to expand our activities in Astronomy and Astrophysics.
 The post holder will be expected to teach and supervise at undergraduate and postgraduate level with responsibility for the design, management and delivery of their teaching.
 They will also participate in departmental administration as requested by the Head of Department.